by Rustem Vilenkin – Sep 7, 2021 6:08:44 AM • 8 min

 The film industry has always helped to enliven the human imagination.
 Today it is one of the most popular types of entertainment, giving people the opportunity to escape from a sometimes heavy reality.

 However, it is not only about art, but also about business space with its own tasks and goals.
-Today, as technology drives almost all existing industries, filmmakers try to leverage new tools and means to take their product to the next level, attract more consumers, and, of course, earn money.
+Today, as technology drives almost all existing industries, filmmakers try to leverage new tools and means, such as AI voice technology to take their product to the next level, attract more consumers, and, of course, earn money.

-In this article, we will focus one of the most life-changing technologies for filmmaking - artificial intelligence (AI).
+In this article, we will focus on one of the most life-changing technologies for filmmaking - artificial intelligence (AI), particularly voice cloning for film.
 What are the benefits and pitfalls of it for the industry?
-And how to leverage AI without risks?
+And how to leverage this generative AI technology without risks?

 How AI is Changing The Film Industry